Sub-Harmonic Control of a Fluxonium Qubit via a Purcell-Protected Flux Line: Numerical Simulations

 where $E(t)$ is the pulse envelope and $\omega_\mathrm{d}$ the drive frequency.
 We use a time resolution of $t_{j+1}-t_j=0.1$\,ns such that the oscillation frequency of the drive is slow compared to the time interval.
 The time evolution of the system is simulated by iteratively applying the time evolution operator.
 For each time slice $t_j$, the state after discretized time evolution is given by

 with the initial condition $|\psi(0)\rangle=|g\rangle$.
 After completion of the time evolution at the pulse length $t_\mathrm{pulse}$, we extract the excited state population from the overlap $\langle e|\psi(t_\mathrm{pulse})\rangle$.
 We find the transitions corresponding to sub-harmonic processes with an iterative optimization.
-For a fixed drive amplitude, we perform an interleaved optimization of the drive frequency and pulse time for applying an on-resonance $\pi$-rotation, optimizing one parameter while keeping the other fixed.
+For a fixed drive amplitude, we perform an interleaved optimization of the drive frequency and pulse time for applying an on-resonance $\pi$-rotation, optimizing one parameter while keeping the other fixed. \\ To assess the coherent error of the sub-harmonic single-qubit gate shown in Section~\ref{single_qubit_gates}, we simulate the time-evolution at $\omega_\mathrm d=480$\,MHz, corresponding to a drive amplitude $\Phi=5.25$\,m$\Phi_0$ for different pulse lengths, as shown in Fig.~\ref{fig:sim_vs_time}.
+At the optimal pulse time for a $\pi$-pulse, the fidelity is limited by leakage into the $|f\rangle$-state to 7.4$\times10^{-6}$, which is well below the experimentally observed gate fidelity.